Engineering

 Worker lifecycles need cleanup or memory will creep upward.
 Streams require cancellation logic or long jobs will feel stuck.

 Large image runs can spike memory if they decode in one pass.
+A tab can freeze, the browser can reclaim it, or the user can lose confidence because the interface stops responding during export.
 This is why we plan to move to tiled processing and tighter concurrency caps in the image pipeline.

-We track performance with repeatable runs on real files and document results in the platform scorecard.
-Until we publish a full benchmark set, we use explicit targets to guide tool work and regression checks.
+We track performance with repeatable runs on real files and keep internal notes on regressions, memory spikes, and worker behavior.
+Until a full benchmark set is published, explicit targets guide tool work and regression checks.

 These targets are not claims of current speed.
 They are guardrails that keep worker pipelines, memory use, and UI latency within safe bounds.